• Post author:

 pandas loc[]

-• START is the name of the row/column label
+• START denotes the label of the initial row or column.

-• STOP is the name of the last row/column label to take, and
+• STOP represents the label of the final row or column to include, and

-• STEP as the number of indices to advance after each extraction
+• STEP defines the count of indices to progress after each extraction.

 Key points